DromadaireFache/One-hour-lang/README.md

 - `cannot convert to float` : Invalid conversion to a float.

 ---

+## Installation for syntax highlighting extension

+1. Open Visual Studio Code.
+2. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.
+3. Search for `1hr Language Support`.
+4. Click `Install`.

 ## Author
 This language was created as a fun and educational coding challenge.
 Enjoy experimenting with **1hr**!